Grant and Fellowship Opportunities

 National Endowment for the Humanities Collaborative Research Grants

 NEH’s Collaborative Research Program funds projects involving two or more scholars, allowing for both interdisciplinary and single-field projects.
-Collaborators may be from different or the same institution(s), and the project aims to encourage “projects that propose diverse approaches to topics, incorporate multiple points of view, and explore new avenues of inquiry in the humanities.”
+Collaborators may be from different or the same institution(s), and the program aims to encourage “projects that incorporate multiple points of view and pursue new avenues of inquiry in the humanities.”

-The maximum award amount is up to $250,000 and the period performance is 1-3 years, both depending on funding category.
-The deadline for this cycle is December 2, 2020.
+The maximum award amount is up to $250,000, and the period of performance is up to 3 years—both depending on the funding category.

 Find out more here: https://www.neh.gov/grants/research/collaborative-research-grants

 National Endowment for the Humanities Scholarly Editions and Scholarly Translations Grants

 NEH’s Scholarly Editions and Scholarly Translations Program provides grants to organizations to support collaborative teams who are translating, editing, and annotating important humanities texts that are currently inaccessible or available only in inadequate translations and editions.
 The program supports both part- and full-time activities during the one- to three-year performance period for groups of at least two scholars working collaboratively on the project.

 The maximum award amount is up to $300,000 in outright funds, with a potential total award of up to $450,000 if applicant requests at least $150,000 in matching funds.